cau-se/theodolite/theodolite-quarkus/config/README.md

 ## The Benchmark Object

 The *benchmark* object defines all static components of an execution of a benchmark with Theodolite.
+An exapmle for a benchmark object is given in [example-benchmark-yaml-resource](example-benchmark-yaml-resource.yaml).

+A **Benchmark** is a [*standard tool for the competitive evaluation and comparison of competing systems or components according to specific characteristics, such as performance, dependability, or security*](https://doi.org/10.1145/2668930.2688819).
+In Theodolite, we have [specification-based benchmarks](https://doi.org/10.1145/2668930.2688819), or at least something very close to that.
+That is, our benchmarks are architectural descriptions---in our case---[of typical use cases of stream processing in microservices](https://doi.org/10.1016/j.bdr.2021.100209) (e.g. our UC1).
+Hence, we don't really have a piece of software, which represents a benchmark.
+We only have implementations of benchmarks, e.g. an implementation of UC1 with Kafka Streams.
+For simplification, we call these *benchmark implementations* simply *benchmarks*.

 ```yaml
 name: String